Brussels has been an economic and cultural centre of Europe since the Middle Ages.

-In keeping with its place as capital of the comic book, there are numerous boutiques and galleries that specialise in comic book art and collectibles.
+In keeping with its place as capital of the comic book, there are numerous shops and galleries that specialise in comic book art and collectibles.
 The best-known and most comprehensive is Multi bd.
-Tintin has an art gallery and the Smurfs have their own boutique.
+Both Tintin and the Smurfs have their own boutiques.

 Looking to explore further afield during your stay in Brussels?
-The stunning historic urban centres of Ghent and Bruges are within easy reach.
-Visit top heritage sites including St Bavo’s Cathedral, the ancient port, St Nicholas’ Church and the Castle of the Counts of Flanders with your local guide.
+The stunning historic towns of Ghent and Bruges are within easy reach.
+Book a day tour and visit top heritage sites like St Bavo’s Cathedral, St Nicholas’ Church, and the Castle of the Counts of Flanders.

 Do you have any tips to add to our Brussels travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock